-I’m Simon Rhodes, a business leader, Super-tribe builder, mentor, author, former lawyer and father.
+I’m Simon Rhodes, a business leader, leadership coach and mentor, Super-tribe builder, author, former lawyer; and a father.
 I am the CEO of Red Heart Blue Head Limited.
 Here’s a bit of my back story.
+Please note there’s more about Red Heart Blue Head on the About Us page.

 My story began…